twr14152/go2run/README.md

 Using Go to automate CLI operations via SSH

 - runcli/ -  This package will prompt you for hosts and commands (config/show) to run on your devices
+- ssh-cli-client - Easy to use script for connecting to multiple devices and issuing (config/show) commands.
 - ssh_client - (Work in Progress) Configuation / validation script uses a hostfile and seperate configuration files to configure hosts
 - scp_client - (Work in Progress) Copying files to remote host